Maury M. Breecher, PhD MPH

 An autobiography, on the other hand, is the saga of your entire life from birth to the present, ending with a statement of future aspirations and plans.

-To encourage you to create a written or recorded autobiography or memoir from your life, I have developed over 1,500 questions including over 100 main topic questions and hundreds of follow-ups designed to help you develop your narrative and remember important details of your life.
+To encourage you to create a written or recorded autobiography or memoir from your life, I have developed several hundred questions over 100 main topic questions plus hundreds of follow-ups designed to help you develop your narrative and remember important details of your life.

 These are the same questions I use when I am hired to interview and ghostwrite the memoirs or autobiographies of individuals who can afford my ghostwriting services and who recognize the importance of handing down a record not only of what they did during their lives, but also the life lessons they have learned.
 Right now, you have the opportunity to take advantage of the same questions and write, or record, your own autobiography or memoir with assistance from me and my assistants.